-- The audio CD 2 different versions.
+- There are 2 different audio versions of the song - one sung by an adult and one by a group of children.
 Both can be used in the classroom to sing-along to.

-- Try playing the audio CD whilst your children are entering the classroom.
+- Try playing the song whilst your children are entering the classroom.

-- Use the audio CD as the children are coming to the carpet – sing and do the actions together.
+- Use the song as the children are coming to the carpet – sing and do the actions together.

 - A great game is ‘Musical get changed for PE’.
-Play the Audio CD whilst the children are getting changed.
+Play the song whilst the children are getting changed.
 When you stop the music, the children freeze.

-- ‘Musical tidy up’ is another great way to use the audio CD and get the children to make your classroom sparkle.
+- ‘Musical tidy up’ is another great way to use the song and get the children to make your classroom sparkle.

-- An interactive whiteboard version of the song can be found on the resource CD.
+- An interactive whiteboard version of the song is also provided.
 This is a great way to introduce the children to the Song of Sounds.
 It is very visual and a great teaching resource.

 - Using the interactive whiteboard version of the song, ask the children to pick a number between 1 and 10.
 They should then close their eyes.
 You move the power point slide either forward or back the appropriate number of times and then the children open their eyes and sing that sound.
 Repeat lots and lots.